pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

     short_trace = pm.sample(600, chains=2, random_seed=SEED)
 ```

 In the [original post](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html) a single chain of 1200 sample is applied.
-However, since split $\hat{R}$ is not implemented in `PyMC3` we fit 2 chains with 600 sample each instead.
+However, since split $\hat{R}$ is not implemented in `PyMC` we fit 2 chains with 600 sample each instead.

 The Gelman-Rubin diagnostic $\hat{R}$ doesn’t indicate any problem (values are all close to 1).
 You could try re-running the model with a different seed and see if this still holds.